bevans2000/cf-microservices/readme.md

 ## Overview
 There are 2 micro services that each provide a web service interface.
 They use the Netflix OSS wrapped in the Spring Cloud project.
 There is also a Netflix Eureka service deployed that provides a service discovery capability.
 There are three sub-projects:-
  * eureka-server - Eureka wrapper.
-Cna be deployed locally or in CloudFoundry.
-This is required because in Cloud Foundry there is no DNS or discovery capabilities such that microservices have to be registered before they cna be called.
+Can be deployed locally or in CloudFoundry.
+This is required because in Cloud Foundry there is no DNS or discovery capabilities such that microservices have to be registered before they can be called.
-* case-server - A basic REST server that utilises Spring Boot.
+  * case-server - A basic REST server that utilizes Spring Boot.
 It incorporates Spring JPA and uses an non-persistent in memory database.
 The Case object is the only entity persisted.
   * response-service - Accepts submitted Responses as a POST.
 These are enriched with Address information retrieved form the Case service before publishing onto a Redis channel for later consumption.

 ## Services Locally Deployed
 When deployed locally via **mvn spring-boot:run**